Starting on day one, we'll implement a rapid series of bold reforms to restore our nation to full prosperity.

 And people are fed up with that.

-So how do you go about slashing and and what I like the most about this is uh to me it's a return to the vision of our framers and our founders, which is limited government, greater freedom.
+And what I like the most about this is, to me, it's a return to the vision of our framers and our founders, which is limited government, greater freedom.

 So I think there is a lot to cut for sure.

-What is government do well?
+What does government do well?

 How are your local schools?

-I would s I'd give a lot of local school districts an F, especially in big blue cities that have been run by Democrats for decades.
+I'd give a lot of local school districts an F, especially in big blue cities that have been run by Democrats for decades.

 I don't think they're keeping people safe and secure.

-You know, I d I think Obamacare has been a disaster.
+I think Obamacare has been a disaster.

-It's gotta stop.
+It's got to stop.

 Right, you're right.

-And it's a fiscal calamity coming up that we will not have money to provide core sanctions, but it's really a fault of Congress.
+And it's a fiscal calamity coming up that we will not have money to provide core functions.

-And I'm glad to see people like Ilan and Vivek and President Trump that actually want to keep promises to the people and go after fraud and abuse and have the backbone, not to be afraid.
+And I'm glad to see people like Ilan and Vivek and President Trump that actually want to keep promises to the people and go after fraud and abuse and have the backbone not to be afraid.

 So Congress needs to keep its promises to the people and not to be afraid to deliver on our promises.

-Otherwise we're not worth to be here.
+Otherwise, we're not worth to be here.

-And we we don't have that courage anymore.
+And we don't have that courage anymore.

-Now turning into circuits and with a bunch of clowns doing presentations and posting on social media.
+And this bunch of clowns doing presentations and posting on social media.

 That's not what people hired us to do.

-And we need to keep our promises because I'll be honest with you.
+And we need to keep our promises because I'll be honest with you, American people gave my party one more chance to deliver.

 Well, I think you have no excuses.

-What do you do with what Eric Berlin's of uh w Burleson was saying uh when he said it's shameful that people that celebrate doge are gonna vote for another billion dollars added to the deficit, what do you do in the short term?
+What do you do with what Eric Burleson was saying when he said it's shameful that people that celebrate Doge are going to vote for another billion dollars added to the deficit?

 Well, listen, it's a hypocrisy, right?